GeorgAUT/ctf_koopman/README.md

 python models/ctf_koopman/run.py models/ctf_koopman/optimal_params_PDE_KS_1.yaml
 ```

+## Hyperparameter tuning

+For hyperparameter tuning use `optimize_parameters.py --config_path tuning_config/config_ODE_Lorenz_1.yaml`.
+The computational budget can be controlled with the `n_trials` variable as well as with the `--time-budget-hours` flag.

 ## Description

 PyKoopman learns the Koopman operator and corresponding eigenbasis from a given set of observables and using a chosen regressor.
-The details of this can be found in [PyKoopman paper](https://doi.org/10.21105/joss.05881) and in the following [SIAM review article](https://doi.org/10.1137/21M1401243).
+The details of this can be found in the [PyKoopman paper](https://doi.org/10.21105/joss.05881) and in the following [SIAM review article](https://doi.org/10.1137/21M1401243).

 ### Configuration Structure